ska-telescope/ska-mid-itf-engineering-tools/README.md

 This repo provides a suite of utilities for use in the Mid ITF environment:
 * *tangoctl*, a utility to query and test Tanfo devices
+* *tangoktl*, a utility to query and test Tanfo devices running in a Kubernetes cluster
 * *dependency_checker*, a utility to check Helm and Poetry dependencies

 ## How to Use